avdyachenko/RADPROFfitter/README.md

 This is python based module for observational data radial profile's fitting.
 Now it's support MSX, WISE, IRAS and custom image data of YSOs.

+Before use it you need to check if your fits files contains correct header:
+- correct WCS
+- information about wavelength (for custom image it must be in microns)
+- correct information to get pixel Scale
+- Flux in Jy/pixel for custom image_data

 If you discover bugs, have issues with the code or suggestions, please feel free to open an issue on Github.

 ## Acknowledgements